 The My Ethics Incident process requires a notification obligation that applies to all these types of ethics incidents, whether they are allegations or proven incidents, and regardless of the monetary value concerned.
 No personally identifiable data or nominative information are entered in the tool.
 Each reported matter is reviewed and/or investigated.
 ENGIE is committed to the diligent, independent and objective conduct of its internal inquiries and investigations in accordance with the provisions of the Group internal enquiry guide.
 Every substantiated matter is sanctioned.
 For every substantiated matter it is assessed which measures are required to prevent repetition in the future accompanied by, if needed, corrective measures.

-In 2022, ethics incidents gave rise 126 sanctions out of which 32% led to contractual relation termination with ENGIE’s collaborators and 21% resulted in other disciplinary sanctions as for instance temporary suspension and salary deductions.
-There have been 8 unilateral commercial contract terminations (with external providers for instance) in relation to ethics incidents.
+In 2023, ethics incidents gave rise to 88 sanctions out of which 22% led to contractual relation termination with ENGIE’s collaborators and 15% resulted in other disciplinary sanctions as for instance temporary suspension and salary deductions.
+There have been 3 unilateral commercial contract terminations (with external providers for instance) in relation to ethics incidents.

-The total number of alleged or proven ethics incidents reported via My Ethics Incident in 2022 was 346.
+The total number of alleged or proven ethics incidents reported via My Ethics Incident in 2023 was 222 (305 in 2022*).
 Social responsibility and human rights matters were the most represented.

 The My Ethics Incident tool makes it possible to track the treatment of each incident until it is closed.
 Thorough knowledge of ethical incidents and their treatment helps to prevent ethics risks and implement corrective measures.
 The ENGIE compliance committee evaluates the treatment of ethics incidents and monitors the process for updating the Group’s Ethics & Compliance program.